filecoin-project/filecoin-docs/docs/about-filecoin/filecoin-compared-to.md

 ---
-title: Filecoin compared to…
+title: Comparing Filecoin
-description: Compare Filecoin to other file storage and distribution systems that share similar properties.
+description: While Filecoin shares some similarities to other file storage solutions, the protocol has significant differences that one should consider.
 ---

-# Filecoin compared to…
+# Comparing Filecoin

 Filecoin combines many elements of other file storage and distribution systems.
 What makes Filecoin unique is that it runs on an open, peer-to-peer network while still providing economic incentives and proofs to ensure files are being stored correctly.
-This page compares Filecoin against other technologies which share some of the same properties.
+This page compares Filecoin against other technologies that share some of the same properties.

 - [Filecoin vs. Amazon S3, Google Cloud Storage](#filecoin-vs-amazon-s3-google-cloud-storage)
 - [Filecoin vs. Bitcoin](#filecoin-vs-bitcoin)